marcelbiezunski/Augment_AI/README.md

 # Augment_AI

 Project provides data augmentation app for machine learning and computer vision.
+Augmentation was performed for the Google Cats and Dogs dataset.

 Project setup on Windows: